Shrimp farming: Animal welfare

-Initial captive conditions for shrimp caused inhibitions in females that prevented them from developing mature ovaries.
-Domestication removed these inhibitions.
-Even in conditions where a given species will develop ovaries and spawn in captivity, use of eyestalk ablation was considered to increase total egg production and increased the percentage of females in a given population that participate in reproduction.
+Poor captive conditions for shrimp cause inhibitions in females that prevent them from developing mature ovaries.
+Even in conditions where a given species will develop ovaries and spawn in captivity, use of eyestalk ablation increases total egg production and increases the percentage of females in a given population that will participate in reproduction.
 Once females have been subjected to eyestalk ablation, complete ovarian development often ensues within as little as 3 to 10 days.